Working in Europe | Intellectual Property Rights, Research Landscape | Luxembourg

 Intellectual property is divided into two categories:

-A trademark is a distinctive sign that identifies goods or services produced or provided by an individual or a company.
+A distinctive sign that identifies goods or services produced or provided by an individual or a company.
 For Luxembourg, the Benelux Office for Intellectual Property (BOIP) gives the exclusive right to use the trademark within the 3 Benelux countries for a period of 10 years.
 A European trade mark offering protection throughout the EU can also be granted by the European Intellectual Property Office (EUIPO).

-An industrial design refers to the ornamental or aesthetic aspects of an article.
+It refers to the ornamental or aesthetic aspects of an article.
 A design may consist of three-dimensional features or two-dimensional features, such as patterns, lines or color.
 The competent authorities to register an industrial design in Luxembourg are the BOIP, granting protection for the 3 Benelux countries, and the EUIPO, granting protection throughout the European Union with its Community Design.

 THE INTELLECTUAL PROPERTY INSTITUTE LUXEMBOURG (IPIL)